stakater/stakater-docs/docs/content/sre/tenant-operator/features.md

 ## ArgoCD Multitenancy

 Tenant-Operator is not only providing strong Multi Tenancy for the OpenShift internals but also extends the tenants permission model to ArgoCD were it can provision AppProjects and Allowed Repositories for your tenants greatly ease the overhead of managing RBAC in ArgoCD.

+## Mattermost Multitenancy

+Tenant-operator can manage Mattermost to create Teams for tenant users.
+All tenant users get a unique team and a list of predefined channels gets created.
+When a user is removed from the tenant, the user is also removed from the Mattermost team corresponding to tenant.

 ## Cost/Resource Optimization